 The previous set of legal suction dredge regulations (2009) allowed year-round suction dredging on the Klamath and multiple other rivers in California.
 So there is still reason for hope.
 In my own experience, the best time to dredge the Klamath River is during the fall when the water is most clear and low…

 Meanwhile, just in case you do not know, this ongoing conflict with California only affects motorized suction mining within 100 yards of California’s active waterways.
 It does not have anything to do with the other types of prospecting or mining that we do in California.
 Unaffected prospecting activities include panning, sniping & vack-mining, sluicing & high-banking, electronic prospecting and other types of prospecting that do not use a suction nozzle within 100 yards of an active stream, river or creek.
 It also does not affect our Group Weekend Projects.

 To continue prospecting the bottom of active waterways, some members have converted to underwater crevicing, using the hookah and pump from their 5 and 6 HP motors on floating platforms to provide air for breathing and a jet of water to help move material out of the way, thus coining the new method as “underwater blow mining.”

 There are no seasons imposed upon these other types of mining activity.
 In other words, you can do them at any time of the year.

-The drawing will take place at our Saturday evening potluck on June 27.
+The drawing will take place at the close of business at our headquarters in Happy Camp on Friday, 30 October.
 You do not need to be a member of our organization to participate.
 You are welcome to be at the drawing, but you do not need to be present to win.

 Remember, all contributions to The New 49’ers Legal Fund are tax deductible.

-Once again; thank you guys very much for standing behind our efforts!
+Once again; thank you guys very much for standing behind us!

 Sign up for the Free Internet Version of this Newsletter